Office Ergonomics - Ergonomic Chair

-Ergonomic chairs are designed to suit a range of people; however, there is no guarantee that they will suit any one person in particular.
+Chairs that are sold as "ergonomic chairs" are designed to suit a range of people; however, there is no guarantee that they will suit any one person in particular.
 For example, a chair could be too high and the arm rests too far apart for a short, slim person.
 In addition, chairs may not suit every task or arrangement at the workstation.
-A chair becomes ergonomic only when it specifically suits a worker's size (body dimensions), his or her particular workstation, and the tasks that must be performed there.
-It is possible to find the right chair although it is not always easy.
+A chair becomes ergonomic only when it specifically suits a worker's size (body dimensions), their particular workstation, and the tasks that must be performed there.
+These factors must all be considered when deciding which chair to use.

 Several basic concepts should be considered:

-Some features are mandatory for a good chair regardless of how you intend to use it:
+Some features are important for a good chair regardless of how you intend to use it:

 Other features to consider